YOUR CHOICE FOR GENERAL AND COSMETIC DENTISTRY

 Amalgam

 Fillings made from Amalgam are known as the ‘silver fillings.'
-These fillings are currently identified as safe by the U.S. Food and Drug Administration (FDA) and the American Dental Associate (ADA).
+These fillings are currently identified as safe by the U.S. Food and Drug Administration (FDA) and the American Dental Association (ADA).
 This option can be very effective in restoring tooth functionality; however, it tends to be less appealing to patients looking for a natural-looking repair option.
 The material is best suited to high caries risk patients as well as areas where moisture cannot be eliminated.

 Composite